-Bar work is one of the most flexible evening or day jobs you can find to make money quickly.
-If your English is good enough and you can do basic maths, you can do it.
+Bar work is one of the most flexible jobs you can find to make money quickly.
+All you need is good English and basic maths.
 Plus, it can be a great way to forge yourself an entirely new career.
-See how by reading on.
+Read on to find out how.

 - What does a bartender job involve?